pchemguy/Vba-Sync/README.md

 NOTE: cQueryable variables must be declared with module-level scope.
 While synchronous queries may work with local scope, asynchronous queries will not.
 So in the normal module that you write your executable code, ensure that any cQueryable variables you create have module-level scope.

-## Current limitations / future features

-cQueryable does not have extensive error handling.
-I do not currently check whether the connection string you've provided is valid, or whether you've provided a query to the SQL property for example.
-If these things are not provided, the program will crash, but no detailed, custom error will be provided.
-I will likely implement custom errors in a future release.

 ## A note on support

-Be aware that I have limited time for feature requests or bug fixes.
+At this point, I believe the code for this module is essentially complete.
+While the code utilizes some limited error handling, be aware that I have limited time for feature requests or bug fixes.
 And even if I have some time to do those things now, I may not in the future.
 Also be aware that while this code works for me, it has not been extensively tested.
 I would recommend extensive testing if you plan on using this code in a production environment to ensure it works and fits your needs.

 ## Example